 Requires SBEC to establish a bilingual special education certificate.
 To be eligible, the educator must complete the coursework in an educator preparation program including a skills-based course on providing instruction to students of limited English proficiency with disabilities.
 This instruction must include the foundations of bilingual, multicultural, and second language special education; providing IEPs for LEP students with disabilities; assessing LEP students with and without disabilities; developing teaching methods to recognize the intellectual, developmental and emotional needs to students in dual language and transitional bilingual education settings; teaching fundamental academic skills to LEP students; and creating partnerships with families and school professionals.
 The educator must also perform satisfactorily on the bilingual special education certificate exam.
 Takes effect Sept.
 1, 2021.

-SB 226 by Sen. Angela Paxton/Rep. Jose Lozano
+SB 226 by Sen. Angela Paxton/Rep. JM Lozano

 Defines virtual instruction and virtual learning, and requires that academic qualifications for a teaching certificate require that the candidate receive instruction in virtual learning and virtual instruction.
 The instruction must cover best practices in assessing students receiving virtual instruction based on academic progress, and in developing a virtual learning curriculum.
 Takes effect Sept.
 1, 2021.